hswitte/book2/hackathons/netapp/index.md

 Initially each team member should individually explore the data & report back to the team any interesting findings.
 Then as a team we will refine our question and create a strategy to to visualize the data.

 ## What types of charts or visualizations to use to support the answer?
+The appropriate visualization depends on exactly what is being visualized; this dataset contains both discrete and continuous variables, so in some cases, scatter plots may be appropriate (continuous vs. continuous) data, whereas in other cases, bar graphs may be appropriate (discrete vs. continuous).

 ## What questions may be too complex for Tableau and may require custom scripts to be written?
+In some cases, it would be nice to compute additional statistics using the data provided.
+For example, if a particular system exhibits the non-incrementing basetime bug, it would be nice to be able to compute adjusted basetimes off of the existing data, which may be more representative of the actual reporting behavior of the system.